-Name Of Person Or Organization:

-Information required to complete this Schedule, if not shown above, will be shown in the Declarations.
+Name Of Person Or Organization: Information required to complete this Sch edule, if not shown above, will be shown in the Declarations.
+The following is added to Paragraph & Tra nsfer Of Rights of Recovery Against Others To Us of

 The following is added to Paragraph 8.
 Transfer Of Rights of Recovery Against Others To Us of Section IV - Conditions: